Salomon X Ultra 4 GTX

 - The Competition

-It’s worth noting that a number of early users of the X Ultra 4 have reported concerns with the height of the collar, particularly at the front where it rises up to meet the tongue.
-In comparing my X Ultra 4 and 3, the difference in height is noticeable—the 3 sits lower around the ankle in general—but I have not had any issues with the extra material.
+However, it’s worth noting that a number of X Ultra 4 users have reported issues with the raised collar.
+In comparing my X Ultra 4 and 3, the difference in height is noticeable—the 3 sits lower around the ankle in general.
+I personally didn’t have any issues with the extra material, but many claim it has led to considerable discomfort.
 When trying on the shoe, it’s probably a good idea to be aware of this to see if any friction and rubbing will occur around the ankle.
 And as with all hiking shoes, make sure to pair them with a quality set of socks to maximize comfort.

 The low-top, Gore-Tex variation of the X Ultra 4 weighs in at 1 pound 10 ounces for a men’s size 9 (it’s listed at 1 lb.
 11.5 oz.), which is the same as my well-worn pair of X Ultra 3s.
 For comparison, that undercuts many popular models on the market, including the Merrell Moab 2 WP (2 lbs.
 1 oz.), Oboz Sawtooth II Low BDry (2 lbs.
 2.8 oz.), and La Sportiva Spire GTX (1 lb.
 12.8 oz.), which feel notably heavier by comparison.
 There have been a growing number of ultralight trail shoes released recently, including Salomon’s own X Raise GTX (1 lb.
 7.6 oz.) and Merrell’s MQM Flex 2 (1 lb.
 9 oz.), but those come with compromises in stability and toughness.
 All in all, considering the well-rounded performance and nimble feel of the X Ultra 4 on everything from multi-day backpacking trips to weekend day hikes, its low weight makes it a real standout.